Sharpening Part 2 – The Journey

 Kiyotada Atsunomi ura

-Japanese chisel blades have a hollow-ground back (the so-called ” flat” on Western chisels) which makes the harder steel easier to sharpen and keep flat.
-Without this hollow-ground ura feature you would find sharpening a chisel blade of similar hardness time consuming and almost impossible to keep flat over many sharpenings.
+Japanese chisel blades have a hollow-ground back (the so-called ” flat” on Western chisels) which makes the harder steel layer easier to sharpen and keep flat.
+Without this hollow-ground ura feature you would find sharpening a simple, planar chisel blade of similar hardness time consuming and almost impossible to keep flat over many sharpenings.

 Tang and Ferrule